Wolf awoke on the Raven's bed. He heard voices talking in the background and realized the Wolverine held his hand.

 "But it's true and that horse of hers, it's huge.
 I want to save people like she does."

 "Stop it."
-The man raised his beefy arm to cuff his son.
-His wrist was seized in the Willow's vice-like grip.
-He tried to break her grip but he couldn't budge her.
+The man raised his beefy arm to cuff his son, but the Willow's vice-like grip seized his wrist in a vice like grip.
+He tried to break her grip, but he couldn't budge her.

 The Willow growled, "I don't know how they feel about it in England, but where I come from hitting a child is unacceptable."

 "It's the same here," a voice said from the doorway.
-It was Constable Warren.
-He stepped into the office followed by the Raven.
+Constable Warren stepped into the office followed by the Raven.